mohiminulsemon/PostgreSQL-basics/README.md

 ---

-## 5. What is the purpose of the WHERE clause?
+## 5. Explain the purpose of the WHERE clause in a SELECT statement.

 - **Filters records** in a query based on a condition.
 - **Only matching rows** are included in the result.